The Village Voice

 Family Resource Center News

 The FRC Advisory Council meets several times during the school year and is open to the public.
-The meetings are currently virtual and begin at 3 PM in the Family Resource Center.
-Please give us a call if you have any questions or would like the link to the next meeting.
-The October meeting will be Thursday, October 28, 2021.
+Please give us a call if you have any questions or want the link to a meeting.
+The next meeting will be on Thursday, January 13th.

 Link to FRC Google Site